 - Carrying twins or multiple babies.

-- Fetal abnormalities, preventing baby from swallowing fluid to create urine, which is rare.
+- Fetal abnormalities that prevent the baby from swallowing fluid to create urine.
+(This is rare.)

-- Fetal anemia caused by blood incompatibility, although this is also rare (source).
+- Fetal anemia caused by blood incompatibility.
+(This is also rare.)
+(7)

 How Is It Medically Managed?